 Jobs with the South Dakota Highway Patrol

-Those who wish to obtain jobs as State Troopers in South Dakota must be 21 years on or before their hiring data.
+State troopers in South Dakota must be 21 years on or before their hire date.
 A high school diploma or GED is required, and applicants must have uncorrected 20/20 vision.
 The first step in applying to become a member of the South Dakota Highway Patrol is to take a written exam.
 The next step is an interview and physical assessment.
-Successful applicants undergo 24 weeks of academy training to become State Troopers in South Dakota.
-Read more information about how to become a State Trooper in South Dakota.
+Successful applicants undergo 24 weeks of academy training to become state troopers in South Dakota.

 Jobs with Sheriff’s Departments in South Dakota

-Pennington County: The 370 employees of the Pennington County Sheriff’s Office provide services to over 100,000 people in Pennington County.
-To obtain jobs as Sheriff’s Deputies in Pennington County, applicants must be 21 years old and have a high school diploma or GED.
-They must also be certified law enforcement officers.
+The over 400 employees of the Pennington County Sheriff’s Office provide services to over 100,000 people in Pennington County.
+Sheriff’s deputy applicants in Pennington County must be 21 years old and have a high school diploma or GED.

 Jobs with Municipal Police Departments in South Dakota

-Those who seek jobs as Police Officers in South Dakota have a number of options available to them through the many municipal police departments in the state.
-There are approximately 18 city police officers for every 10,000 people in South Dakota.
+Anyone looking to become a police officer in South Dakota has a number of options available to them through the many municipal police departments in the state.

-Aberdeen: Aberdeen is much safer than most other cities of its size.
-Part of this is due to the efforts of the 42 sworn officers of the Aberdeen Police Department.
-U.S. citizens who wish to obtain jobs as Police Officers in Aberdeen must be 21 years old and in possession of a high school diploma or GED.
+Aberdeen is much safer than most other cities of its size.
+Part of this is due to the efforts of the 47 sworn officers of the Aberdeen police Department.
+Officers in Aberdeen must be 21 years old and have a high school diploma or GED.

-Rapid City: The violent crime rate in Rapid City is one of the highest in the country.
-To combat this, Rapid City has an internationally accredited police force that responded to over 119,000 calls for service in 2010.
-To obtain jobs as Police Officers with the Rapid City Police Department, applicants must be 21 years old and have either an Associate’s degree or at least 64 hours of college credit or four years of law enforcement or full-time military experience.
+The violent crime rate in Rapid City is one of the highest in the country, and 48 percent higher than other areas in South Dakota.
+To combat this, Rapid City has an internationally accredited police force that responded to over 119,000 calls for service in 2017.
+To be accepted with the Rapid City Police Department, applicants must be 21 years old and have either an associate degree or at least 64 hours of college credit or four years of law enforcement or full-time military experience.

-Sioux Falls: The crime rate in Sioux Falls is lower than that of many other communities of its size.
-A major reason for this is the efforts of the Sioux City Police Department.
-To obtain jobs as Police Officers in Sioux Falls, applicants must be at least 21 years old at the time of the written exam.
-An Associate’s degree or at least 60 semester hours of college is required, or two years of law enforcement or military experience.
+The crime rate in Sioux Falls has been creeping up steadily since 2013.
+A more than 80 percent surge in violent crime in the metro area has left the Sioux Falls police department scrambling to respond.
+To join the department, applicants must be at least 21 years old at the time of taking the written exam.
+An associate degree or at least 60 semester hours of college is required, or two years of law enforcement or military experience.

-Watertown: The rate of violent crime in Watertown is much greater than in most communities in the U.S. This is combated by the 35 sworn officers of the Watertown Police Department.
-Police officers in Watertown handle 30,000 calls for service per year.
-The first step obtaining jobs as Police Officers in Watertown is to go through a Civil Service testing process.
+Crime rates in Watertown tend to run below the U.S. average, a state of affairs that the Watertown Police Department deserves much credit for.
+Police officers in Watertown handle more than 20,000 calls for service per year.
+The first step in applying for a position in Watertown is to go through a civil service testing process.
 Applications are kept on file, and applicants are notified when a position becomes available.